| As the second witness was leaving,

 some of acknowledgement.
 "My Counsellors and I have nevertheless

-you all to remain in Eryn Carantaur to witness the remainder of
+you all to remain in Eryn Carantaur to witness the remaining rites.

 "As the circumstances of the Mistress of the Ceremony's